wp-plugins/newsletters-lite/readme.txt

 10. Dashboard widget for quick overview

 == Changelog ==

+= 4.5.4 =
+* ADD: Show emails per hour/day total based on email scheduling settings
+* ADD: Setting to update/overwrite subscribers with import or not
+* ADD: Support for a functions.php file in theme folder or child theme folder
+* ADD: When sending to roles, map meta to custom fields
+* IMPROVE: Change WP_CONTENT_DIR to a hookable function
+* IMPROVE: Improvements to spam score report utility
+* IMPROVE: Change spam score checker from PHP CURL to wp_remote_post for performance
+* IMPROVE: Remove jQuery Cookie
+* IMPROVE: Remove jQuery UI (tabs, buttons, dialog, etc) completely on front-end
+* IMPROVE: display:none; inline style on the honeypot field
+* IMPROVE: Change out jQuery.Watermark with "placeholder" property/attribute
+* IMPROVE: Open links under Newsletters > Extensions in a new tab
+* IMPROVE: Recursive snippets
+* IMPROVE: More action/filter hooks for developers
+* IMPROVE: Select2 CSS should load in the HEAD, not footer
+* IMPROVE: CSS selector for jQuery UI styles in admin dashboard
+* IMPROVE: Default E-mail Template Outlook Conflict
+* FIX: Spam score report overlay blank on second load
+* FIX: Subscribing in Manage Subscriptions overwrites custom fields
+* FIX: Draft/unsent/private newsletters should not create published /newsletter/ custom post
+* FIX: Radio button pre-selected in subscribe form
+* FIX: Cannot edit the Default List in the lite/free newsletter plugin version
+* FIX: Sending to user roles causes duplicate emails
+* FIX: Importing overwrites existing subscribers
+* FIX: Undefined Notices
+* FIX: Cannot go to PayPal when buying Pro version in overlay
+* FIX: Not all system emails have a template setting
+* FIX: Bounce not recording with "Subscriber delete on bounce" turned off
+* FIX: Delete User on Unsubscribe
+* FIX: CSS Conflict with Elegant Themes Panel
+* FIX: W3 Total Cache breaks some pages
+* FIX: Content areas not loading in autoresponders
+* FIX: All scripts can't be disabled, at least one stays selected
+* FIX: CKEditor is adding overflow-y:hidden to the HTML tag of templates
+* FIX: Dashboard charts not loading
+* FIX: Serial key declined and with second attempt it's accepted with no success message

 = 4.5.3 =
 * ADD: Javascript search under Newsletters > Extensions section